Which of the following is NOT a type of accounting commonly recog... | Study Prep in Pearson+

-Which of the following is NOT a type of accounting commonly recognized in financial accounting?
+Which of the following is NOT a type of accounting commonly recognized in the field of financial accounting?

 A